| COMMENTARYThe Giant PlaypenBy Norris BurkesContributing Columnist

 a giant playpen with mommy."
 It was safe.
 Danger seemed to have

 a boundary.
 If any trouble came, mommy was close enough to meet it.
+Close enough maybe, but not fast enough.
+Trouble came at the speed

 of light.
 Barefoot, he kicked a place on the fence near an outdoor